aycabayindir/EEG_Analysis_And_ML/README.md

-# EEG Analysis and Classification with ML Algorithms
+# EEG Analysis with EEGLAB Toolbox
 This reporistory consists MATLAB scripts used in the scope Bachelor Thesis Project.